hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storevirtual.md

 1. HP Helion Cloud is deployed

-2. HP StoreVirtual is deployed

-3. HP StoreVirtual cluster is created and is accessible by Cinder and Compute nodes running in the Overcloud
+2. HP StoreVirtual VSA cluster is created and is accessible by Cinder

-## Register a cluster <a name="register-cluster"></a>
+## Register a StoreVirtual cluster <a name="register-cluster"></a>

-You can register a cluster using the Undercloud Horizon Dashboard.
+Use Undercloud Horizon Dashboard to register a cluster.
 When you register a cluster, it registers the cluster to the cloud inventory.
-The registered cluster can later be added as a back end to the Overcloud Cinder.
+The registered cluster can later be added as a backend to the Overcloud Cinder.

 <!---You can register a cluster by either using the Undercloud Horizon Dashboard or Sirius client.
 (Refer [User manual for Sirius client](/helion/openstack/ga/sirius-cli/)).-->